 Nor is he served by hands of men as having need for anything.
-For he gives life and breath and all things to all

-Here the evangelist began the main kingdom business proper.
-Good invention, apologetic approach through indictment with an appeal, all were pointing toward one goal that is, to present the gospel message to the people.
-Paul presented God to the people from the very scratch, as the God that created the whole universe and everything therein.
+For he gives life and breath and all things to all scratch, as the God that created the whole universe and everything therein.
 The Lord of heavens and earth.
 God that does not require their kind of handmade temples nor other human services or help.
-Since he himself had made all mankind and indeed everything from the very beginning, there is possibly nothing the created can offer the Creator.264
+Since he himself had made all mankind and indeed everything from the very beginning, there is possibly nothing the created can offer the Creator.80